AtiqulHaque/shorturl/token/README.md

-# This is a project created from `ls-ng-template-nodejs-koa-bullmq-cron` bootstrap project.
+# This is a project created from `template-nodejs-koa-bullmq-cron` bootstrap project.

 ### Important files